BMW XM Review & Prices

 Performance and Drive Comfort

-There’s plenty of punch from the electric motor and V8 engine, but it’s not as exciting as an M car should be
+There’s plenty of punch from the XM Label’s electric motor and V8 engine, but it’s not as exciting as an M car should be - especially in 50e guise

 In town

-Having the 197hpnelectric motor means you can cruise around town in your huge performance SUV silently and with decent enough performance.
-It’s punchy enough for getting away from the lights and out of junctions, and you can do up to 50 miles on a full charge.
+Having a big electric motor in all models means you can cruise around town in your huge performance SUV silently - and with nippy performance between the lights.
+It’s punchy enough for quickly pulling out of junctions, and you can go up to 50 miles on a full charge.

-It’s also pretty comfortable over harsher bumps at slower speeds, with the standard adaptive dampers helping soak up any road imperfections.
+The XM is also fairly comfortable over harsher bumps at slower speeds, with the standard adaptive dampers helping soak up any road imperfections, but you can really feel the car’s weight as it thuds through potholes and over broken surfaces.

-One issue though is the XM’s size.
-It’s quite a chunky car, measuring 5.1m long and just over 2m wide – longer but only slightly narrower than a Range Rover.
-Even with rear-wheel steering as standard, the turning circle is 12.5m, with large SUVs like the Range Rover doing much better.
+One issue is the XM’s size.
+It’s quite a chunky car, measuring 5.1 metres long and just over 2 metres wide – longer but only slightly narrower than a Range Rover.
+Even with rear-wheel steering as standard, the turning circle is 12.5m, with large SUVs like the Range Rover faring much better around town.

 On the motorway